RickZee/event-based-processing/README.md

 Python 3.11 or *below*.
 Python 3.12 removed some setup utilities required by flink packages.

+The repo uses Flink 1.17.
+The latest version Flink supports is Java 11, so configure your maven build to target it.

 ## Running in docker-compose

 ### Contains the following services